snadim02/snadim02.github.io/_posts/2026-06-21-sugar-spice.md

 ![Spice jar size comparison](../assets/img/spices-jar-sizes.jpg){: .mx-auto.d-block :}

-:x: **Bulk salt is awkward to store.** Our (great!) stoveside [salt well](https://a.co/d/0cQhm1Dh) requires frequent refilling, but the larger (more efficient/economical) salt refill box is harder to store.
+:x: **Bulk salt is awkward to store.** Our (great!) stoveside [salt well](https://a.co/d/0cQhm1Dh) requires frequent refilling, but the more efficient/economical salt refill box is... large.

-### The Spices Fix!
+### The Spices Fix

 So I got to work...

 ![Spices second iteration](../assets/img/spice-transfer-process.jpg){: .mx-auto.d-block :}

-I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that won't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that extends the full cabinet width.
-The salt refill box is now on the top cabinet shelf (instead of the [pantry closet](../2024-08-15-entry-closet)).
+I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that won't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that now extends the full cabinet width.
+The salt refill box is now on the top cabinet shelf (instead of in the [pantry closet](../2024-08-15-entry-closet)).

 ![Spices second iteration](../assets/img/spices-after1.jpg){: .mx-auto.d-block :}

 ![Spices first iteration](../assets/img/spices-icon.jpg){: .mx-auto.d-block :}

-The pantry now houses complementary (not overflow) spices that can be immediately transferred to 4oz jars with labeled lids! :relaxed: :star_struck:
+The pantry now stores complementary (not overflow) spices that can be immediately transferred to 4oz jars with labeled lids! :relaxed: :star_struck:

 ![Spices second iteration](../assets/img/spices-after2.jpg){: .mx-auto.d-block :}

 Ta da! :star_struck:

-## Kitchen Upgrade Project #2: Flour & baking
+## Kitchen Upgrade #2: Flours

 ### The Before: Bulk grain buckets